todogroup/todogroup.org/content/en/blog/becoming-a-todo-group-member-as-an-associate.md

 ---
-title: "Becoming a TODO Group Member as a Linux Foundation Associate Member"
+title: "How non-profits, governments, and universities can join the TODO Group"
 author: todogroup
 date: 2020-08-27
 ---